ipfs/kubo/docs/config.md

 apply` command.
 When a profile is applied a backup of the configuration file will be created in `$IPFS_PATH`.

+Configuration profiles can be applied additively.
+For example, both the `test-cid-v1` and `lowpower` profiles can be applied one after the other.
 The available configuration profiles are listed below.
 You can also find them documented in `ipfs config profile --help`.